 Finding comfort and catharsis in the darker spheres of life, Canadian-Italian twin siblings Emmalia and Sarafina Bortolon-Vettor create music inspired by everything from Italian folklore to the gloom of post-punk.
 Performing under their moniker Bonnie Trash, the duo have recently released their deliciously droney debut album, Malocchio, which translates as “hex” or “curse”.
 Inspired by the stories that their grandma Nonna Maria handed down to them as children, their record is a potent and commanding blend of metal, shoegaze and gothic rock, released via aptly named label, Hand Drawn Dracula.

-We think one of the best ways to get to know an artist is by asking what music inspired them to write in the first place.
-We caught up with Sarah to ask about her “Five Favourites” – five albums that have inspired her songwriting techniques.
-Check out her choices below, and scroll down to listen to Sarah’s latest single ‘nobody knows’ at the end of this post.
+We think one of the best ways to get to know a band is by asking what music inspired them to write in the first place.
+We caught up with Bonnie Trash to ask about their “Five Favourites” – five albums that have inspired their song-writing techniques.
+Check out Emma & Sara’s choices below and listen to their new album, Malocchio, here.

-Thanks to Sarah for sharing her favourites with us.
+Thanks to Emma & Sarah for sharing their Five Favourites with us!

 Watch the video for Bonnie Trash’s single ‘Silence Is A Killer’ below